External funding

 Step 3 - Complete our VA funding form to ensure we have the information we need to certify your enrolment to the VA.

 Step 4 – If your course has not yet been approved by the VA, the University will submit a request to the VA on your behalf.
 You can check whether your course has been approved through the WEAMS Institution Search.
-Please be aware that the VA have a significant backlog of course approval requests and it is currently taking up to 6 months to receive a response.
-If your course is not yet approved, we cannot guarantee you will be able to use your benefits at Oxford.
+Please be aware that it can take several months to receive a response to course approval requests.
+If your course is not yet approved, please complete the above steps as soon as possible to minimise delays to any funding you are eligible to receive.

 Step 5 – Once you have enrolled on your course, the US loans team will certify your enrolment to the VA.